 to protect it, and the one thing he can do to protect the anointing and foster

-its growth is by doing the will of God.
+its growth is to do the will of God.
 He gains everything he needs and wants

 from the anointing.
 The difference between those who prophesy and the prophet